Land Rover LR3 years to avoid — most common problems

 Thanks to the stellar success of the Range Rover model, Land Rover SUVs are these days as popular as ever.
 However, there were notable models even before the release of a modern Range Rover, and the LR3 Discovery was one of those.
-To make things even better for all the petrolheads out there – it came with a 4.4-liter V8 as the only engine option for the US market, making it a bit more fun to drive.
+Still, we’ve had a fair share of complaints about the LR3 years to avoid, so our team just had to dig a bit deeper.

-Most common LR3 problems
+Most common Land Rover LR3 problems

 The Land Rover LR3 started production in 2005 and it lasted up to 2009 without many complaints about excessive wear of crucial components like the engine or the transmission.
-The V8 engine that came as standard for the US market proved to be as sturdy as a V8 gets, but drivers have reported a few other issues that were specific to this model.
+The V8 engine that came as standard for the US market proved to be as sturdy as a V8 gets, but drivers have reported a few other model-related concerns that were specific to this model.

-Airbag-related problems
+1. Airbag-related problems

 The worst problem that you could have in an LR3 Discovery regarding driving safety is a malfunctioning airbag module.
-It’s not so uncommon and drivers often visited the dealership to check why is the airbag light on in their cars.
+It’s not so uncommon and drivers often visit the dealership to check why is the airbag light on in their cars.

 We tried to get to the bottom of it and it seems that the problem was caused by a fractured airbag wire.
 This affected the operation of the airbag module and it was mostly down to the severity of the issue as to whether the airbags deployed or not in case of emergency.

-Transmission lever issue
+2. Transmission lever issue

 While the LR3 didn’t have any problems with the transmission itself, there’s a reported problem with the ignition switch and the transmission lever.
-This made it possible to remove the key from the ignition even if the transmission lever hasn’t been moved to the park mode previously.
+This made it possible to remove the key from the ignition even if the transmission lever hadn’t been moved to the park mode previously.

 Because of this, the driver may think that the vehicle is secured in park mode, while it turned out that a lot of cars would simply roll away.
 Not only would this cause damage to your car, but also to other cars by rolling down onto the street.
 Since it’s a serious issue, Land Rover issued an official recall in 2006 and the problem for the affected 2005 and 2006 models was solved during the software update of the ECU.

-Air suspension height issues
+3. Air suspension height issues

 As mentioned, the LR3 was equipped with air suspension and this was a technology reserved for luxury limousines of the time such as the Mercedes-Benz S-Class.
 However, while this update made the drive feel like the wheels were rolling down the cloud, things got worse when the time came to do some repairs.

-Due to the age of the LR3 vehicles, the air suspension will likely fail sooner or later, and that’s a risk you’ll have to take by buying one.
+Due to the age of the LR3 vehicles, the air suspension would fail sooner or later, and that’s a risk you’ll have to take by buying one.
 There’s a bit of a twist to the good side here as well – the issue was sometimes caused by a faulty suspension height sensor, so that made an easier fix.
 However, the price of repairing the entire air suspension system goes between $1800 and $2500, which is a big deal considering the current market price of the car.

-Gasoline smell within the cabin
+4. Gasoline smell within the cabin

 One of the worst things that could happen while you are driving is feeling a fuel smell within the cabin.
 Not only is it bothersome and bad for your health, but it may also take your focus off the road if you try to figure out why the fuel smell appears in the cabin.